Gwali-1/PY_CHANNELS_ASYNC/docs/index.md

 ### Non-blocking channel operations

-pychanasync provides non blocking variants of push and pull on buffered channels.
+pychanasync provides non blocking variants of `push` and `pull` on **buffered** channels.
-In this case , the coroutine will not block or suspend like the normal methods.
+In this case , the coroutine will not block or suspend.

 These methods will raise exceptions when the operation cannot proceed immediately.